 Day 2: Sedona to Navajo National Monument (4 hours)

 If you thought Day 1 was cool, wait till you start Day 2.
-Get up early, leave your campsite or hotel behind, and stop by Flagstaff for some food.
+Get up early, leave wherever you’re staying in Sedona behind, and stop by Flagstaff for some food.
 Surrounded by mountains and pines, it’s a picturesque place to drive in and out of.

 Don’t stop too long; you’re here for the desert, after all.
 Just north of Flagstaff, check-in at Sunset Crater Volcano National Monument.
 Swing by the Visitor Center for more information, take a self-guided tour around the base or hike up Lennox Crater a little further to the west.